ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 [meijer2008]: https://channel9.msdn.com/Shows/Going+Deep/Erik-Meijer-Functional-Programming

-The consequence, when you want to write robust software in C#, is that you constantly have to keep an [MSDN][msdn] tab open.
+The consequence, when you want to write robust software in C#, is that you have to keep an [MSDN][msdn] tab open at all times.
 Can this function throw?
 Should I catch a `PathTooLongException` here?
-And this is only for library functions, which are well-documented!
-Imagine dealing with a third-party library, or function calls a few layers deep in your own application:
+And while the .NET framework is documented to remarkable detail, this is rarely the case for third-party libraries or in-house code.
-(Am I suggesting my own application is not documented very well?) at a certain point, you have to assume _everything may throw_.
+At a certain point, you have to assume _everything may throw_.

 [msdn]: https://msdn.microsoft.com/en-us/library/gg145045.aspx
 [getfullpath]: https://msdn.microsoft.com/en-us/library/system.io.path.getfullpath.aspx